KimDelbarre/weather-app/README.md

 ## Instructions
-Create an account on OpenWeather, and generate a key Get the weather data using axios or use the native JS fetch() method
+Create an account on OpenWeather, and generate a key.
+Get the weather data using axios or use the native JS fetch() method